Aleksey Maresyev: Remembrance

+In 1951, a variety of lilac was named in honor of Maresyev.

 His story served as a basis for the novel by Boris Polevoy The Story of a Real Man and a subsequent film (1948) directed by Aleksandr Stolper, in which his name was changed to Meresyev.
 The novel also inspired Sergei Prokofiev's last opera The Story of a Real Man.
 In 2005 a documentary called Alexey Maresyev.
 The Fate of a Real Man was produced by Channel Russia.

 In Omon Ra (1992) by Victor Pelevin, a Soviet military academy routinely amputates the legs of its first-year cadets to turn them into "Real Men" like Maresyev.

 The Pilot.
 A Battle for Survival is a 2021 Russian WWII film written and directed by Renat Davletyarov, based on the real story of Maresyev.

 The asteroid 2173 Maresjev is named in his honor.

+To mark the 105th anniversary of the hero’s birth, the memorial complex “Legendary Maresyev” was unveiled in the town of Bologoye, Tver Region.
+It includes a replica of a Yak-1 aircraft mounted on a granite pedestal and a bronze figure of the pilot.